Skip to content

 Tip

-If the path that you use for violation-logs-path does not exist then the software will try to make it.
-You can use anything for now.
-In the next section, you will choose a path to use for production.
+If the path that you specified for violation-logs-path does not exist then the software will try to make it.
+You can use any valid path for now.
+In the next section, you will choose the production paths for violation-logs-path and email-files-path.

 Be sure to replace email-domain-name, sender, reply-to and report-emails with your values.